fun-land/fun-land/packages/use-fun-state/README.md

 @fun-land/use-fun-state is a React.js hook for doing fractal, compositional state in a way that is type-safe, testable, and easy to refactor.

-# Getting Started
+# 🌱 Getting Started

-useFunState works with any react 16.8+ application.
-Usage without TypeScript works but isn't recommended.
+To work its magic, useFunState needs any React version 16.8 (needs hooks) or above.
+While you can use it without TypeScript, doing so is not recommended for the best experience.

 ### npm